ma-schulze/TrustLeech/README.md

 For many testcases, you need multiple terminal sessions.
 Therefore, if the artifact is accessed via CloudLab, we advice you opening a `tmux` session or similar.

+Also, you can quit a QEMU instance using `ctr+a,x`.

 ## Misc
 The buildroot environment uses `ccache`.
 The cache is put in the top directory under `src`.